vfarcic/cf-terraform-gke/README.md

 # TODO: Merge to master and observe the pipeline

-# TODO: Change `destroy` to `true`, push the changes, and observe the pipeline.
-Do it through a PR.
+# TODO: Do it through a PR.
+# Change `destroy` to `true`.

+git add .

+git commit -m "Destroying everything"

+git push
 ```

 ## Destroy With CodeFresh